AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 You can make notes while reading your course content by following these steps:

 1. Click the course tile that you would like to take up.
-1. At the bottom of course player screen click&nbsp;+&nbsp;Notes icon to open Notes section.
+1. At the bottom of course player screen click + Notes icon to open Notes section.
 1. Add the Notes and click Add.
 Your notes are saved.

 **Note**